eucp-project/storyboards/static/stories/storylines.md

 In EUCP this work was performed in parallel.
 Now these examples and techniques have been developed, we can begin to think about how storylines, or related concepts, may form part of the climate data value chain in the future.
-Informing the production of information through to it's application in decision making and planning (see the flow chart on the left).
+Informing the production of information through its application in decision making and planning (see the flow chart on the left).

 :::